UniversalDependencies/docs/treebanks/sv_talbanken/index.md

 ## Description

-The Swedish-TP treebank is based on Talbanken, a treebank developed at Lund University in the 1970s.
+The UD Swedish-Talbanken treebank is based on Talbanken, a treebank developed at Lund University in the 1970s.

-The Swedish-TP treebank is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
+The UD Swedish-Talbanken treebank is a conversion of the Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
 It consists of roughly 6,000 sentences and 95,000 tokens taken from a variety of informative text genres, including textbooks,